emilbratt/OTGT/Scripts/raspberry_pi_kiosk/README.md

  set autologin
  setup wifi if needed
  ```
-* copy over the autostart and setuo.sh file to the same directory
+* copy over the autostart and setuo.sh file to the same directory (or an esaier way: git clone this repo and navigate to this directory)
 * run setup.sh as pi user